sunskyhsh/PublicCourse/homework6/README.md

 The `AgentStatus` is the proto object that represents the complete status that an agent needs to know.
 The definition of it could be found at `common/proto/agent_status.proto`.
 It contains the simulation status, the vehicle status and the route status .

-The `SampleVehicleAgent` is registered into an agent factory in `homework6/agents/agents.cc` with a macro `REGISTER_CLASS`.
+The `SampleVehicleAgent` is registered into an agent factory in `homework6/agents/agents.cc` with a static variable.
 When you implement your own agent, you also need to register the class in this file with your agent's type name.

 The config file `homework6/data/routes/simulation_config_1.txt` defines the simulation task which the agent needs to finish.
 It contains the agent's type name, instance name (could be any string) and the `start_point`/`end_point` of the route.
 The agent starts from the start_point, and needs to reach the destination in static state.
 When you start to run simulation with your own agent, you need to change the agent_type to your own agent's type name, the same as the registered name in `homework6/agents/agents.cc`.
 The criteria of